BC Transfer System History

 BC’s remarkable post-secondary transfer system has navigated a dynamic, ever-changing post-secondary landscape system partners.
 BCCAT addresses key changes and issues to enable and advance transfer and mobility for BC’s post-secondary learners.

-BC Transfer System through the Decades
+BC Transfer System Overview

-1958-2022 Transfer in BC
+1958-2024 Transfer in BC

 A brief history of BC's post-secondary transfer system